semrush/intergalactic/website/docs/style/variables/variables.md

 @## Basic colors

+> See [Visual loudness scale](/patterns/visual-loudness-scale/) guide for more information about colors using and visual hierarchy.

 |                                                                | Example                                 | Styles                  |
 | -------------------------------------------------------------- | --------------------------------------- | ----------------------- |
 | Basic text color                                               | ![text](static/text.png)                | `gray20` (#333)         |